MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Orders-OrderItems-Payments/README.md

 ---
 ## `Recalculated_Discrepant_Orders` Table
 To generate an updated list of `order_id`s with discrepancies between expected total payment values and calculated total order values, I created two temporary tables and joined them.
-The query I used included `AND ABS(c.calculated_order_value - p.total_payment_value) >= 0.01` to ensure that only `order_id`s with discrepancies of at least a penny were flagged.
-Using `ROUND(SUM(...), 3)` helped remove some small discrepancies, but minor discrepancies still appeared due to precision limitations.
+Using `ROUND(SUM(...), 2)` alone would have helped to remove some small discrepancies, but others still would have appeared due to precision limitations.
+Including `AND ABS(c.calculated_order_value - p.total_payment_value) >= 0.01` ensured that only `order_id`s with discrepancies of at least a penny were flagged accounting for the precision limitations of the `ROUND` function.

 <details>
 <summary>
-Click here to expand details about the `Recalculated_Discrepant_Orders` Table
+🔍 <b><i>Expand to View Details on the Creation of Recalculated_Discrepant_Orders</i></b>
 </summary>
 <br>